: Ain'tcha gonna take his mask off and find out who he

 - Cars 2 featured a variation of this: At the end of the film, Mater actually lifts up Miles Axlerod's hood to confirm the fact that he is really the evil mastermind behind the Lemons.

-- Both subverted and played straight in Spider-Man 2.
-He loses his mask while saving a train full of people, but no one recognizes who he is.
+- Both subverted and played straight in Spider Man 2.
+While saving a train full of people, the lenses on his mask are damaged and he rips the whole thing off to see better.
+Later, when he's recovering with the help of the people he saved, it's not dramatic because no one recognizes him, and they give him his mask back in gratitude.
 Played straight later on when captured and brought to Harry Osborn who rips the mask off and does recognize him.

 Live Action TV